Not Today, Darling!

 "I Can't Hear My Own Kart"

-What Was HardFirst playtest with all 4 players: total chaos.
-4 engines, power-ups firing, collisions, granny screams.
-Nobody could tell what was happening to their own kart.
-The audio was just mush.
+What Was HardFirst playtest with all 4 players: engines, power-ups, collisions, and VO overlapped until players struggled to track their own kart.
 I'd never mixed anything with this many simultaneous sources before.

 What I DidBuilt the Sound Class hierarchy described above, but the real lesson was figuring out the priority order.
 First attempt: equal priority for all karts.
-Disaster.
 Second attempt: your kart at max, others at half.
-Better, but power-ups still drowned everything out.
-Final version: three priority tiers with concurrency limits per tier.
-After the fix, nobody mentioned audio anymore.
-They were too busy arguing about who rammed who.
-Good sign.
+Final version: three priority tiers with concurrency limits per tier, so the local kart, power-ups, and collision cues stayed audible during 4-player pileups.

 Making a Synth Engine Not Sound Like a Synth

 What I DidThe parameter mapping was straightforward.
 The hard part was pitch smoothing - without it, sudden throttle changes made the engine jump between frequencies like a broken synthesizer.
 I added interpolation so the pitch ramps up and down instead of snapping.
-Small change, big difference.
-Not perfect, but it sounds like a go-kart instead of a broken synthesizer.
+The result was a responsive engine layer that stayed readable during 4-player races without adding extra looped audio assets.